-England is also to be found in the scene of migrant workers picking daffodils that we encounter just outside Boston, Lincolnshire.
-It is not an England that everybody in Boston is particularly enamoured of right now.
+England is also to be found in the scene of migrant workers picking daffodils that we encounter just outside Boston, Lincolnshire on the east side of the country.
+It is not an England that everybody in Boston is particularly enamored of right now.
 It seems a thriving town, but some mention an undercurrent that has fostered.
 Those born overseas make up 15 percent of the town's population of 75,000, mostly from eastern Europe (Poland, Lithuania, Latvia).
 A respectable Bostonian man who works as an engineer in the local hospital tells us that no one goes down West Street.
 It's "their" area.
-"They" sometimes come into "our shops", he says, but it's fine.
+"They" sometimes come into "our shops," he says, but it's fine.
 "They" even have their own nightclub.
 There is no malice in his voice when uttering these words that seem pretty divisive written down on the page.
 He is merely telling us the situation the way he sees it.

 Among the skleps of West Street is Diva's Cakes, owned and run by Daiva Razguniene.
 She moved here a decade ago from Lithuania, working in factories with her husband, working her way up to the role of manager until she left to start her cake shop.
 She calls West Street "East Street" for its concentration of businesses run by east European-born.
-"English people use the marketplace more but it is £1600, £1700 per month [to rent a shop there]."
+"English people use the marketplace more but it is £1,600 ($2,300), £2,700 ($4,000) per month [to rent a shop there]."
 Daiva pays a third of that for the rent of her shop, hence East Street.
 She and her husband have a kid and will probably stay in Boston now and she sees the future as more integrated than seems credible to some.
-"More and more when my customers come in and order a wedding cake or to buy some cakes, it is an English man, Lithuanian lady, or an English lady and a Polish man for example – there's lots of mixtures now."
+"More and more when my customers come in and order a wedding cake or to buy some cakes, it is an English man, Lithuanian lady, or an English lady and a Polish man for example—there's lots of mixtures now."

 Boston is five miles inland and almost 40 minutes drive from Skegness.
 Like most of the east, the constituency of Boston and Skegness has been comfortably Conservative since it was the two separate constituencies, Holland with Boston and East Lindsey, but there is talk of a young challenger in town, the 22-year-old UKIP local hopeful Robin Hunter Clarke (who doesn't want to talk to VICE).